 Introduction to the interdisciplinary study of the humanities from the ancient world to the Renaissance.
-The course explores representative selections from literature, philosophy, religion, and history, with some references to art and music.
+The course explores representative selections from literature. philosophy, religion, and history, with some references to art and music.
 Students will explore thematic interrelationships among the primary texts of the disciplines to reflect on human values, ideas, identity, and world order across time and geographic space.

-LAB - Lab Technician LAB1110

-Basic Laboratory Technician
+LAB - Lab Technician LAB1110 3 crs.
+Basic Laboratory Technician pipetting and concepts of quality control.
+A revi Prerequisite: None

 This course is designed to expose the student to basic skills and techniques used in the clinical laboratory.
-Topics to include lab safety, lab units of measurement and calculations, preparation of solutions, care and use of lab equipment, pipetting and concepts of quality control.
+Topics to include lab safety, lab units of measurement and calculations, preparation of solutions, care and use of lab equipment, presence of soluble, insoluble substances and their relationship to disease.
+The class uses urine specimens, prepared slides, and case histories.
+Course introduces topics of information, composition, and function of synovial, cerebrospinal, serous, amniotic, and seminal fluids.
+Course will describe the methods used in the routine analysis of these fluids. along with correlation of results with normal and disease states.

-LAB1115 Body Fluids
+LAB1115 3 crs.
+Body Fluids